Iyo ang Tondo, Kanya ang Cavite: Box office

-The film earned less at the box office than what its producers expected.
-Observers of the film business suggested that it is likely due to GMA Network having started to broadcast Poe's past films through the television program FPJ sa GMA, which may have drawn audiences away from watching Poe's new films in cinemas.
+The film earned less at the box office than its producers expected.
+Observers of the film business suggested that this was likely due to GMA Network having begun broadcasting Poe's past films on the television program FPJ sa GMA, which may have drawn audiences away from watching Poe's new films in cinemas.
 Another reason given was Poe's politics: Poe supported the reelection of President Ferdinand Marcos in the 1986 snap elections, which may have affected his popularity among his viewers.

-Restored version

-The film was restored in high definition by FPJ Productions.
-The restored version was premiered on ABS-CBN on June 9, 2019.

 Aborted remake

 Off the heels of the success Manila Kingpin: The Asiong Salonga Story, its lead star ER Ejercito expressed a desire to do a remake of Iyo ang Tondo, Kanya ang Cavite.
 The film would have starred Ejercito as Crisanto and his El Presidente co-star Cesar Montano as Bador.
 The said remake would have been shot after El Presidente wrapped up.
 However, the remake never came to fruition as Ejercito instead moved on to other projects, Boy Golden: Shoot to Kill, and Muslim Magnum .357: To Serve and Protect, respectively.
 The latter film was a remake of the 1986 film starring Fernando Poe Jr.